zacanger/niddesa/text/mahaniddesa-from-chinese/08-chinese-google.md

 rebuked.

-"The yoke is talked about among the masses": "Among the Kshatriya crowd, or the Brahman crowd, or the homeowner crowd, or the Shaman crowd, they are talked about yoke, strong yoke, toward the upper yoke, and completely toward the upper yoke. , Talk about yoke completely."
+"The yoke is talked about among the masses": "Among the Kshatriya crowd, or the Brahman crowd, or the homeowner crowd, or the Samana crowd, they are talked about yoke, strong yoke, toward the upper yoke, and completely toward the upper yoke. , Talk about yoke completely."
 Putting on the yoke to be talked about among the crowd.